-- a.
-Communicate the planning, design and environmental objectives and controls against which the Consent Authority will assess Development Applications (DAs); - b.
-Consolidate and simplify the planning controls for the Precincts in the South West Growth Centre: - Provide guidance on the orderly, efficient and environmentally sensitive development of the Precincts as envisaged by the South West Growth Centre Structure Plan and State Environmental Planning Policy (Sydney Region Growth Centres) 2006 (the Growth Centres SEPP); - d.
-Promote high quality urban design outcomes within the context of environmental, social and economic sustainability.
+- Communicate the planning, design and environmental objectives and controls against which the Consent Authority will assess Development Applications (DAs); - b.
+Consolidate and simplify the planning controls for the Precincts in the South West Growth Centre; - Provide guidance on the orderly, efficient and environmentally sensitive development of the Precincts as envisaged by the South West Growth Centre Structure Plan and Chapter 3 Sydney region growth centres of the State Environmental Planning Policy (Sydney Region Growth CentresPrecincts Western Parkland City) 2021 2006 (the Growth CentresWestern Parkland City SEPP);

-1 This DCP does not apply to the Oran Park and Turner Road Precincts.
+&lt;sup>1 This DCP does not apply to the Oran Park and Turner Road Precincts.
 Separate DCPs have previously been adopted for these Precincts and continue to apply.